-Peña Nieto added than in the last ten years, commerce between the two countries has grown from $36 million to $224 million.
-He said that the reduction of tariffs would facilitate more growth.
+Peña Nieto said than in the last ten years, commerce between the two countries has grown from 36 million dollars to 224 million

 , photo: Cuartoscuro/María José Martínez